tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 ### 2. Instructor Do: Introduction to JupyterLab (5 min)

 In this section, you will introduce JupyterLab.
 Students should already have Anaconda and JupyterLab installed and can proceed to first-time setup.
-If not, distribute the following installation guidelines to the class.
+If not, distribute the following installation guides to the class.

 **Files:**